Year 6 Transition

 Boarding

-St George’s is different from the other schools in Harpenden; indeed different from most other secondary schools because we are also a state boarding school.
-This means that as well as the day students we have a percentage of students who board at school in every year group as well.
+St George’s is different from the other schools in Harpenden; indeed different from most other secondary schools, because we are also a state boarding school.
+This means that, as well as the day students, in every year group, we have a percentage of students who board at school.
 This adds to the unique quality of life at St George’s as we enjoy the contributions of students from a wide range of cultures, communities and countries.

 8. Clubs and Activities